Interface Modeling Guidelines

 There are two different approaches you can choose that fit your organization best:

-Here, you can see the data flow between the Application: AC Management and HR Admin.
-You can see that application AC Management and HR Admin share Data Object: Customer, using the Interface: AC Management to HR Admin via the IT Component: ESB.
+Here, you can see the data flow between the applications AC Management and HR Admin.
+You can see that applications AC Management and HR Admin share a data object Customer, using the interface AC Management to HR Admin via the IT component Mulesoft Soft.

 Though this method allows you to document the connection method with less effort in a lean way, the "Connection method" being a field on relation cannot be visualized in diagrams and reports.